Category: Home Automation

 libebml libebml-devel Optional MKV metadata required for MKV WITH_MATROSKA Enabled

-ffmpeg/libav ffmpeg-devel Optional File metadata WITH_AVCODEC Disabled
+ffmpeg/libav ffmpeg-free-devel Optional File metadata WITH_AVCODEC Disabled

 libexif libexif-devel Optional JPEG Exif metadata WITH_EXIF Enabled